Place de la Monnaie: Early history

 The Place de la Monnaie takes its name from an old coinage workshop or mint, erected inside the former Hôtel Ostrevant, which, from the 14th to the 16th centuries, occupied most of the current square.
 The name of this site—La Monnaie (originally spelled La Monnoye) in French or De Munt in Dutch (both meaning "The Mint")—remained attached to the square for the centuries to come.

 The Hôtel Ostrevant was replaced in 1551–1565 by a funnel-shaped square, the eastern side of which was first occupied by the city's first full-fledged Hôtel des Monnaies/Munthof ("Minting Hall").
 This building was decommissioned in 1649 and replaced in 1700 by a theatre, known as the Grand Opera, by the Italian architect and treasurer of Maximilian II Emanuel, Elector of Bavaria, Gio Paolo Bombarda.
-Bombarda established his theatre on this site in order to take advantage of the large empty space left after the bombardment of Brussels of 1695.
+Bombarda established his theatre on this site in order to take advantage of the large empty space left after the bombardment of Brussels of 1695 by the French army.
 Around that time, it was decided to create a large square all around this theatre in order to highlight it; this was the embryo of the Place de la Monnaie.
 Bombarda's theatre was itself demolished in 1820 to allow the development of a new theatre and square, after a project conceived in 1817–1822 by the French architect Louis Damesme.

 On the western side of the square, a new mint, built in 1649, then rebuilt and extended in 1755, gave way in 1820 to another mint designed in neoclassical style by the architect Charles Vander Straeten.
 Demolished in 1881–1886, it was in turn replaced in 1892 by the Grand Central Post Office (Poste centrale, Hoofdpostkantoor), officially the Hôtel des Postes et Télégraphes, an imposing eclectic building by the architect Louis De Curte.

 The Grand Central Post Office was razed in 1967–1971, at the same time as the block delimited by the Place de la Monnaie, the Rue de l'Évêque/Bisschopsstraat, the Boulevard Anspach/Anspachlaan and the Rue du Fossé aux Loups/Wolvengracht, to make room for the modernist Monnaie Center by the architects Jacques Cuisinier, Jean Gilson, André and Jean Polak and Robert Schuiten.
 On that occasion, the square was fitted out in the "above-ground" style of the time with the addition of numerous benches, planters and fountains spread out over its entirety.